nicholaskioko17/Web-project-/README.md

-I had to change some file names as they were not coorect.
+I had to change some file names as they were not correct.